 Closing and Integration

-Whether your selling strategy is to completely bow out, stay on in a limited role, or still be actively involved in running your company, there is a lot to think about in terms of integration post close.
-Whatever your goals, retaining the value in your company through the sales process is critical.
+Whether your selling strategy is to completely bow out, stay on in a limited role, or still be actively involved in running your company, there is a lot to think about in terms of integration post-close.
+Whatever your goals, retaining the value of your company and its brand through the sales process is critical.
 Here the right M&A advisors can help with a lot of the heavy lifting so you can remain free to run the business day-to-day and keep things going in the right direction.

 You will need a plan for communicating information about the sale both internally and externally.
 This includes sharing the news with your employees and your customers in ways that are appropriate.
 It is important to get this right because often there is a potential earn-out for sellers if the integration meets specified success measures.